-Under this third case, the S-exchange prices given by Wang and risk-neutral approaches are more or less similar.
+The S-exchange prices given by Wang and risk-neutral approaches are more or less similar.
 Overall, the Sharpe method provides the highest S-exchange prices in comparison with the four methods.
+By comparing Tables 4,5 and 6 we can also remark that the sum of the prices under the extra-vol and the shift cases is very close to the price found under the Total effect case, which results from the cumulative effects of the drift and the volatility.